Haiku Whispers

 Haiku Summer

-Within the pages of P.J.
-Reed’s gorgeous collection, Haiku Summer, you will find a magical selection of haiku which will transport you to the halcyon days of summer in the northern hemisphere.
+Step into the sunlit world of Haiku Summer, a radiant collection by P.J.
+Reed.
+Within these pages, you will find a magical tapestry of haiku that carry you to the halcyon days of summer.

 Haiku Summer